-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

 Ma’ono

 This will ruffle some feathers, but you know why that Chick-fil-A sandwich ($11) tastes so good?
 It’s loaded with MSG.
-Likewise, this Hawaiian-Asian-inspired sandwich packs an umami punch, heavily seasoned and dredged with soy sauce powder, ground shiitake mushroom, tomato powder, garlic, dried seaweed and for good measure, the King’s Hawaiian sweet bun gets glossed with Japanese Kewpie (which acclaimed chef David Chang declared is “the best mayonnaise in the world because it has MSG.”)
+Likewise, this Hawaiian-Asian-inspired sandwich packs an umami punch, heavily seasoned and dredged with soy sauce powder, ground shiitake mushroom, tomato powder, garlic, dried seaweed and, for good measure, the King’s Hawaiian sweet bun gets glossed with Japanese Kewpie (which acclaimed chef David Chang declared is “the best mayonnaise in the world because it has MSG.”)
 Ma’ono’s is one the few chicken breasts that made our list because unlike most white meat, which tends to be stringy and dry, Ma’ono’s tastes juicy because it’s brined and then bathed in buttermilk.

 Locations in West Seattle, University Village and Capitol Hill. maonoseattle.com